JohnArvan/Playground-Arcade/README.md

 Run the program, and the user interface for the main menu of the application will open.
 From there you can select a game to play by clicking the corresponding button.
-	Othello (separate instructions due to git merge issues) On the GitHub, go to the branch named “othello-v2” Open that folder as a Windows Forms Application (.NET Framework) project on Visual Studio Run the program, and the user interface for the game will load in a form, displaying the board, disks and all other needed UI
+	Othello (separate instructions due to git merge issues) On the GitHub, go to the branch named “othello-v2” When in branch “othello-v2” follow path Playground-Arcade/Playground-Arcade/Playground-Arcade/Othello/ Open the Othello folder as a Windows Forms Application (.NET Framework) project on Visual Studio Run the program, and the user interface for the game will load in a form, displaying the board, disks and all other needed UI